philipstr01/sphere-ixd/README.md

 the better or worse your team dynamics look.
 The
 Light colours range from yellow with little stress to red with much stress.

-For further design concept information visit: https://www.codingixd.org/lets-get-physical/
+For further information about the design concept visit: https://www.codingixd.org/lets-get-physical/

 <img src="https://user-images.githubusercontent.com/85298560/221627110-73ba7104-3e9a-4e0b-a770-1b8dc1fce668.jpg" width=50% height=50%>